peburrows/mongo_db_logger/README.md

 # CentralLogger

-Log to a central MongoDB from a Rails app
+Log to a central MongoDB from Rails apps.

 ## Usage

-1. Install the plugin:
+1. Install the gem:

-        # Rails 3
-        rails plugin install git://github.com/customink/central_logger.git
-        # Rails 2
-        script/plugin install git://github.com/customink/central_logger.git
+        gem install central_logger

 1. Add the following line to your ApplicationController:

         include CentralLogger::Filter

-1. If using Rails < 3, configure environment.rb to use the CentralLogger (in config/environment.rb).
-Otherwise, the logger is automatically configured for all environments.
+1. If using Rails < 3, configure environment.rb as shown below (in config/environment.rb).
+Otherwise, the logger is automatically initialized for all environments.

        require 'central_logger'
        CentralLogger::Initializer.initialize_deprecated_logger(config)